akveo/nebular/docs/articles/design-system/css-properties.md

 # Enable CSS Custom Properties Mode

 Custom CSS properties - custom variables that could be declared in CSS, changed and resolved in browser runtime.
 This allows dynamically change application themes with no need to reload the page.
-Moreover, no additional CSS is loaded, resulting in a good performance achievements.
+Moreover, no additional CSS is loaded, resulting in good performance achievements.

 Starting with Nebular 4, Nebular can run in custom CSS properties mode in a simple configuration change.